skyformat99/RioSockets/README.md

 `riosockets_buffer(RioSocket socket, const RioAddress* address, int dataLength)` attempts to slice the ring buffer to write a message for a specified address of a receiver.
 The address parameter can be set to `NULL` if a socket is connected to an address.
 The data length parameter can't be larger than the length that was set at socket creation.
 If the acquirement of a buffer was failed due to exceeded capacity of the ring buffer, this function will return `NULL`.

 `riosockets_send(RioSocket socket)` sends all messages that were written using sliced buffers and checks for completion.
 This function should be regularly called to ensure that messages are sent to designated receivers.
-If the sending was failed due to an underlayer problem of socket subsystem or kernel interruption, then the callback will be invoked with the appropriate data.
+If the sending was failed due to an underlayer error of socket subsystem or kernel interruption, then the callback will be invoked with the appropriate data.

 `riosockets_receive(RioSocket socket, int maxCompletions)` receives all messages that were processed by the underlayer socket subsystem after checking for completion.
 This function should be regularly called to ensure that messages are received from senders.
 If a message was received successfully, then the callback will be invoked with the appropriate data.
 The number of completions per call can't exceed the `RIOSOCKETS_MAX_COMPLETION_RESULTS` constant.